Cyclic operads, Koszul complexes, and hairy graph complexes: The Koszul property

 \begin{exam} \ \begin{enumerate} \item By restriction along the augmentation $\kk \db \rightarrow \kk \fb$, $\kk \fb$ can be considered as a $\kk \db$-module (forgetting the right $\kk \fb$-module structure).
 Hence we can form the complex This has underlying object $(\kk \ub)_{(+;-)} $, considered as a graded $(\kk \ub)_{(+;-)}$-module (using the length grading), for the canonical left module structure.
 The differential is zero. \item Similarly, $\kk \fb$ can be considered as a $\kk \ub$-module, so that we can form the Koszul complex

 This has underlying object $(\kk \db)_{(+;-)}^\sharp$, considered as a graded $(\kk \db)_{(+;-)}$-module using the canonical left module structure.
-The differential is zero. \end{enumerate} Here, we have forgotten the canonical right module structure on $(\kk \ub)_{(+;-)} $ (respectively $(\kk \db)_{(+;-)}^\sharp$).
-However, taking into account the naturality of the constructions, we can retain (and interpret) the right $\kk \fb$-module structure which is given by restriction. \end{exam}
+The differential is zero. \end{enumerate} There is more structure, given by also taking into account the right $\kk \fb$-module structure of $\kk \fb$. \end{exam}

 \begin{rem} \ \begin{enumerate} \item The complexes $\mathscr{K}_+ \otimes_{\kk \db} M$ and $\mathscr{K}_+ \otimes_{(\kk \db)_{(+;-)}} N$ should be considered as cohomological complexes.
 For example, the first evaluated on $X$ has the following form (with $M(X)$ in cohomological degree zero):